SolaceProducts/solace-apache-beam/README.md

 ## Design

-The SolaceIO connector is an UnboundedSource connector providing an infinite data stream.
-The connector will connect to a single Solace PubSub+ message broker, bind to and read from a list of [Solace Queues](https://docs.solace.com/Features/Endpoints.htm#Queues).
-Each queue binding is a slice for the runner and can be read in parallel.
-Messages are acknowledged and deleted from Solace in batches as each checkpoint is committed (client acks).
+The SolaceIO connector is an UnboundedSource connector providing an unbounded data stream.
+The connector will connect to a single Solace PubSub+ broker and will read data from a provided list of [Solace Queues](https://docs.solace.com/Features/Endpoints.htm#Queues).
+Each queue binding is contained within their own slice of the Beam runner, from which, each will poll and read from their assigned queues in parallel.
+Messages within checkpoints are acknowledged (client acks) and deleted from Solace in batches as each checkpoint is committed by Apache Beam.

 ## Usage